tlenz88/ChIPPy/README.md

 ## What else do I need?

-Any genome can be used as long as a properly formatted FASTA file is provided.
+Any genome can be used if a properly formatted FASTA file is provided.
 Any additional files, such as bowtie2 indexes, will be created automatically if not already present.

 The user may want to download [IGV](https://igv.org/) because a WIG file will be generated for easier visualization in the IGV genome browser.

 Additional scripts used to automate plotting are available to the user in the ```utils``` folder if a different pipeline or tools were used to perform ChIP-seq analysis.

-## How do I use it?
+## How do I run ChIPPy?

 Brief description of input arguments via help message: